ayoolaolafenwa/PixelLibAPI/README.md

 pixellib-deployment-5b9f884bd5-k5b62   0/1     ContainerCreating   0          8s
 ```

-In the logs the status of the pod is *ContainerCreating* which means the pod is still creating.
-If the internet speed is fast the pod will create within seconds but if not, it will take some minutes.
-When it is done the status of the pod will change to *Running*.
+In the logs the status of the pods is *ContainerCreating* which means that the pods are still creating.
+If the internet speed is fast the pods will create within seconds but if not, it will take some minutes.
+When it is done the status of the pods will change to *Running*.

 ```
 NAME                                   READY   STATUS    RESTARTS   AGE